mattiaodorisio/S-Tree/README.md

 # S-Tree
-This repository contains the implementation of a Static pointer-free and SIMD-optimized B-Tree, inspired by [this post](https://en.algorithmica.org/hpc/data-structures/s-tree/) on [algorithmica.org](https://en.algorithmica.org/)
+S-Tree is a Static pointer-free and SIMD-optimized B-Tree, inspired by [this post](https://en.algorithmica.org/hpc/data-structures/s-tree/) on [algorithmica.org](https://en.algorithmica.org/)

 ## Overview

 The S-Tree library offers efficient data structures optimized for modern hardware.
-It uses cache-sensitive layouts and SIMD intrinsics to enhance search and traversal performance, particularly for computing the rank (i.e. lower_bound) of elements, making it ideal for read-heavy workloads.
+It uses cache-sensitive layouts and SIMD intrinsics to enhance the search performance, particularly for computing the rank (i.e. lower_bound) of elements, making it ideal for read-heavy workloads.

 Other useful references and similar projects:

+1. The Static Search Tree ([post](https://curiouscoding.nl/posts/static-search-tree/) and [repo](https://github.com/RagnarGrootKoerkamp/suffix-array-searching)) written in Rust by [@RagnarGrootKoerkamp](https://github.com/RagnarGrootKoerkamp), with common ideas plus more complex layouts and batched queries.
 1. FAST: fast architecture sensitive tree, presented in this [paper](https://dl.acm.org/doi/10.1145/1807167.1807206)
 1. The _CSS-Tree_ presented in the [paper](https://dl.acm.org/doi/10.5555/645925.671362) _Cache conscious indexing for decision-support in main memory_ by Rao, J., & Ross, K. A. (1998), and its [implementation](https://github.com/gvinciguerra/CSS-tree) by [@gvinciguerra](https://github.com/gvinciguerra)